paf31/purescript-folds/docs/Control/Fold.md

 null :: forall a.
 Fold a Boolean
 ```

+A `Fold` which tests whether any inputs were seen.

 #### `length`

 ``` purescript
 length :: forall a s.
 Semiring s => Fold a s
 ```

+A `Fold` which counts its inputs.

 #### `and`